SrChach/docker-guide/README.md

 docker container top mongo
 ```

 We can also do this from the host.
-Because it's just a proc ess running on our host operating system
+Because it's just a process running on our host operating system

 If you're in linux, by typing `ps aux`, you'll the processes running in containers.
 In this case, `mongod` process.
 It's not hide into a virtual machine to what we can't get access to.